prototypefund/reproducible-website/_docs/definition_strategies.md

 Debian in a reproducible manner[^reproducible-install].
 This makes it harder to compare different installations.

 [^reproducible-install]: Some [preliminary work](https://wiki.debian.org/ReproducibleInstalls) has been done, mainly to identify the issues.
-Having byte-for-byte identical installations is a requirement to make *live* distributions build in a reproducible manner, so there is some interest by multiple parties in fixing the problem.
+Having byte-for-byte identical installations is a requirement to make *live* distributions build in a reproducible manner, so there is interest by multiple parties in fixing the problem.